python-poetry/poetry/docs/configuration.md

 *Introduced in 1.2.0*

-When set this configuration allows users to configure package distribution format policy for all or specific packages.
-Specifically, to disallow the use of binary distribution format for all, none or specific packages.
+When set, this configuration allows users to disallow the use of binary distribution format for all, none or specific packages.

 | Configuration          | Description                                                |
 |------------------------|------------------------------------------------------------|